mozilla/node-client-sessions/README.md

         // from last session.reset() or
         // initial cookieing.
         duration: 24 * 60 * 60 * 1000, // defaults to 1 day
-        cookie: {
-          path: '/api',
-          // cookie expiration parameters
-          // this gets updated on every cookie call,
-          // so it's not appropriate for saying that the session
-          // expires after 2 weeks, for example, since the cookie
-          // may get updated regularly and push the time back.
-          maxAge: 14 * 24 * 60 * 60 * 1000 // in ms
-          httpOnly: true, // defaults to true
-          secure: false   // defaults to false
-        }
       }));

     // later, in a request